hyoban/eslint-config-hyoban/README.md

 ```

 > [!TIP]
-> If you find that saving files in the editor is a bit laggy, try turning off rules that require type checking while in the editor.
+> If you find that saving files in the editor is a bit laggy, try turning off rules that require type-checking while in the editor.

 ```ts
 // @ts-check